arthurPignet/privacy-preserving-titanic-challenge/ckks_titanic/README.md

 - **Windows:** Microsoft Visual Studio (>= 10.0.40219.1, Visual Studio 2010 SP1 or later).

 You will also need [CMake (3.12 or higher)](https://cmake.org/install/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/downloads) for serialization.
 If you are on Windows, you will first need to build SEAL library using Visual Studio.
-I recommand to check the instructions in the [TenSEAL README](https://github.com/OpenMined/TenSEAL) and [Building Microsoft SEAL](https://github.com/microsoft/SEAL#windows).
+I recommend to check the instructions in the [TenSEAL README](https://github.com/OpenMined/TenSEAL) and [Building Microsoft SEAL](https://github.com/microsoft/SEAL#windows).

 Once you made sure to have all the requirements installed, you can clone the tenseal repository, get the submodules, and trigger the installation.